yevgenlisovenko/Messenger/README.md

 ## Database
 - PostgreSQL.
 - There is one table `messages` and few indexes to speed up queries (see [sql script to initialize messenger DB](https://github.com/yevgenlisovenko/Messenger/blob/dev/db/create_tables.sql)).
+- Please note that the database is the part of the Docker application and will be initialized automatically and running inside container.

 ## How to build and run Messenger Service
 1. To build and run the project install using the links below: